 - Here are all the other notions in this pack – Small and Large Panda Stoppers, Small and Large Single Point Adapters, Puppy Snip, Darn Its, and Knitters Safety Pins.

-- The cords are flexible and easy to manipulate to how you want them
+- The cords are flexible and easy to manipulate, so it’s easier to create neat edges

 - The needles are made from durable stainless steel

-- The connection system is effortless to use and doesn’t require any fiddly bits you could easily misplace, just a simple screw system.
+- The connection system is effortless to use and doesn’t require any fiddly bits, just a simple screw system.

 - The cords have a lot of memory, they curl almost too easily.
 Be careful as you might twist your project by mistake